karenlo08/Face-Detector-Smart-Lock/README.md

 * Apply computer vision on edge devices (Raspberry PI).

 ## 1. Terminology
-* Raspberry Pi — It's a small, affordable computer popular for educators, hardware hobbyists and robot enthusiasts. 🤖
+* Raspberry Pi — It's a small, affordable computer popular for educators, hardware hobbyists and robot enthusiasts 🤖
 * Raspbian — the Raspberry Pi Foundation’s official operating system.
 Raspbian is derived from Debian Linux.
 * NOOBS - (New Out Of the Box Software) is a GUI operation system installation manager.
 It comes with Raspbian.
 * OpenCV - (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision.
 In simple language it is library used for Image Processing.